Wood Filler for Decks: Why It Fails and What to Do Instead 4.5/5 (77)

 Can I Use Wood Filler on Pressure-Treated Wood?

-Pressure-treated wood is full of preservatives that prevent severe cracks and damage, so cracking that’s bad enough to need filling is unlikely.
-However, we don’t recommend using wood crack filler on any type of wooden deck, including one made with pressure-treated wood.
+Pressure-treated wood is full of preservatives that resist severe cracking and damage, so cracking bad enough to need filling is unlikely.
+Regardless of the wood type, we do not recommend using wood filler on any deck surface, including pressure-treated boards.

-It’s not an issue!
-Deck support posts are made of pressure-treated pine, and pine wood generally shows cracks after a few years outside.
-This is completely normal, and your deck support structure will not have any issues.
+No repair needed.
+Deck support posts are typically made of pressure-treated pine, and pine naturally shows surface cracks after a few years outdoors.
+This is completely normal and does not affect the structural integrity of your deck in any way.

 What To Do Instead